 In 1866, through grassroots efforts Black people in Texas reclaimed June 19 as “Juneteenth” and it continues today as a celebration of Black liberation across the country.
-Juneteenth has been celebrated by African American people since the late 1800’s.
-Though not an official federal holiday, forty-eight states and the District of Columbia recognize the holiday; only South Dakota and Hawaii do not.
-(To date, Hawaii’s state legislature has passed Juneteenth as a state holiday and is awaiting the Governor’s signature.)
+Juneteenth has been celebrated by African American people since the late 1800s.
 Texas was the first state to officially recognize Juneteenth as a holiday in 1980.

-In June 2021, the Juneteenth National Independence Day Act was signed into law, officially making June 19 a federal holiday and giving national recognition to a day commemorating emancipation.
+In June 2021, the Juneteenth National Independence Day Act was signed into law by President Joe Biden, officially making June 19 a federal holiday and giving national recognition to a day commemorating emancipation.

 The Evolution and Long-Term Impact of Slavery in the U.S.

 Slavery existed in British North America and, subsequently the United States, from 1619 through 1865.
 Enslaved Africans and many generations of their descendants were held in bondage in the U.S. under violent, inhumane, and brutal conditions.
 Racism—and eventually a full-fledged ideology of white supremacy—were used to perpetuate and defend slavery and the hierarchy in wealth and opportunity that was created as a result.
 White supremacy and racism are the products and long-term impacts of slavery.